Aradia, or the Gospel of the Witches: Origins

 Charles Godfrey Leland was an American author and folklorist, and spent much of the 1890s in Florence researching Italian folklore.
 Aradia was one of the products of Leland's research.
 While Leland's name is the one principally associated with Aradia, the manuscript that makes up the bulk of it is attributed to the research of an Italian woman whom Leland and Leland's biographer, his niece Elizabeth Robins Pennell, referred to as "Maddalena".
 According to folklorist Roma Lister, a contemporary and friend of Leland's, Maddalena's real name was Margherita, and she was a "witch" from Florence who claimed a family lineage from the Etruscans and knowledge of ancient rituals.
 Professor Robert Mathiesen, as a contributor to the Pazzaglini translation of Aradia, mentions a letter from Maddalena to Leland, which he states is signed "Maddalena Talenti" (the last name being a guess, as the handwriting is difficult to decipher).

 Leland reports meeting Maddalena in 1886, and she became the primary source for his Italian folklore collecting for several years.
 Leland describes her as belonging to a vanishing tradition of sorcery.
 He writes that "by long practice [she] has perfectly learned ... just what I want, and how to extract it from those of her kind."
 He received several hundred pages worth of material from her, which was incorporated into his books Etruscan Roman Remains in Popular Tradition, Legends of Florence Collected From the People, and eventually Aradia.
 Leland wrote that he had "learned that there was in existence a manuscript setting forth the doctrines of Italian witchcraft" in 1886, and had urged Maddalena to find it.
 Eleven years later, on 1 January 1897, Leland received the Vangelo by post.
 The manuscript was written in Maddalena's handwriting.
 Leland understood it to be an authentic document of the "Old Religion" of the witches, but explains that he did not know if the text came from written or oral sources.

 Leland's translation and editing was completed in early 1897 and submitted to David Nutt for publication.
 Two years passed, until Leland wrote requesting the return of the manuscript in order to submit it to a different publishing house.
-This request spurred Nutt to accept the book, and it was published in July 1899 in a small print run.
+This request spurred Nutt to accept the book, and it was published in autumn 1899.
 Wiccan author Raymond Buckland claims to have been the first to reprint the book in 1968 through his "Buckland Museum of Witchcraft" press, but a British reprint was made by "Wiccens"[sic] Charles "Rex Nemorensis" and Mary Cardell in the early 1960s.
 Since then the text has been repeatedly reprinted by a variety of different publishers, including as a 1998 retranslation by Mario and Dina Pazzaglini with essays and commentary.